 ISO will continue this Outage assessment till the end of the compliance month.
 The ISO will treat any request to extend the scheduled duration of an outage or increase the MW amount of capacity on outage as a new outage request and will assign a new priority date based on when the request to change the outage or derates was submitted to the ISO.

-For more information regarding inappropriate reporting of Forced Outages please refer to the Outage Management BPM section 4.5.

 Nature of Work Attributes for Planned Outages